ChatTheatre/SkotOS/docs/Maintenance.md

   * /var/www/html/user: Directory containing [thin auth server](https://github.com/skotostech/thin-auth)
      * /var/www/html/user/server-auth.php: One of the two servers that runs the UserDB.
 This one takes authentication commands
      * /var/www/html/user/server-control.php: One of the two servers that runs the UserDB.
 This one takes other commands
+     * /var/www/html/user/userdb.php: The main library for functions in the servers

 ### Standard Crons